RetroReversing/retroReversing/pages/consoles/xbox360/Xbox360DevkitHardware.md

 # Xbox 360 Alpha Development Kits
 The first development kits for the 360 available were created before the final Xbox retail hardware had been finalised as as such it has a few differences and is considerably weaker than what became the retail unit.
 There were two Alpha development kits before they moved on to the Beta versions.

+XeDK stands for Xenon Development Kit since Xenon was the name of the first Xbox 360 Motherboard.

 ## Xbox 360 Alpha 1 XeDK
 <section class="postSection">
     <img src="/public/images/xbox360/Michael Hanscom-Xbox360-devkits.jpg" class="wow slideInLeft postImage" />